Richard of Chichester

 Legacy

-He reformed his diocese with unflinching austerity — vegetarian, hair-shirted — and died preaching at Dover, his deathbed prayer later immortalized in the musical Godspell.
+He reformed his diocese with unflinching austerity — vegetarian, hair-shirted — and died at Dover in 1253 while preaching a crusade, leaving behind a prayer that the Church has carried for eight centuries.

 Related Saints